yuvalmGS/gigaspaces-wiki-jekyll/sbp/map-reduce-pattern---executors-example.markdown

 System.out.println(new Time(System.currentTimeMillis()) + " - Client got Result:" + result.intValue() );
 {code}

-# The client getting a proxy to a remote space
+- The client getting a proxy to a remote space
-# The client constructing Service proxy using the {{ExecutorRemotingProxyConfigurer}}.
-The {{DataProcessorServiceReducer}} is used when constructing Service proxy .
+- The client constructing Service proxy using the `ExecutorRemotingProxyConfigurer`.
+The `DataProcessorServiceReducer` is used when constructing Service proxy .
-# The client invokes the service in *Synchronous* mode
+- The client invokes the service in *Synchronous* mode
-# The result is being displayed.
+- The result is being displayed.

 h2.
 Running the Example
 h3.
 Deploying the Space and Services